Routing

 When accessing the address http://127.0.0.1:8787/testclass

-, it will return the result of the test
+, it will return the return value of the test

 method of the app\controller\IndexController